 If you had a health or dependent care FSA in 2020, there is some good news.
 Just prior to the new year, the Consolidated Appropriations Act, 2021 (often referred to as the second COVID stimulus bill) was passed into law on December 27.
 This bill could provide a lot of relief for working adults with a Flexible Spending Account (FSA), especially those with an unused balance from last year.
 The legislation includes temporary carryover, spend down, and dependent rules (among several others) for health and dependent care FSAs.

-One important thing to know is that your employer is not required to adopt the new rules; if they do, they must update their benefits plan to allow for the changes.
-Each employer has the option to adopt one or more of the following provisions, or to allow none at all.
+One important thing to know is that your employer is not required to adopt the new rules.
+If they do, they must update their benefits plan to allow for the changes.
+Each employer has the option to adopt one or more of the following provisions, or to allow none.

 Health and Dependent Care FSA Carryover

 Health and dependent care FSA plans can now carryover ALL remaining balances from 2020 to 2021, and then again from 2021 to 2022.